A Real Estate Timeline For Transactions: How To Manage All Your Critical Transaction Dates

 Real estate transaction milestones and key dates are two distinct requirements.
 Both are important and must be managed precisely from contract to closing.

 A transaction key date requires the completion of specific events on or before it.
-For example, an inspection deadline is when the home and pest inspections must be complete.
+For example, an inspection deadline occurs once the home and pest inspections are complete.

 In other words, a milestone is met once the required steps have been completed on or before the key date.

-This real estate transaction timeline template provides all the key dates and milestones during a deal.
+We’ve put together this real estate transaction timeline template that provides all the key dates and milestones during a deal so that nothing falls through the cracks:

 Stage one: Sales

-The first phase of the transaction process is sales.
-For both the buyer and the seller, this is a crucial time.
+The first phase of the transaction process is sales, which is a crucial time for both the buyer and the seller.

 Seller